KnowageLabs/Knowage-Documentation/functionalities-guide/Dataset/ka_dev_dataset.rst

  Parameters and profile attributes

-   Itís possible to force the behaviour.
+   It‚Äôs possible to force the behaviour.
 In particular the result stored in the variable query, will be managed:

 -  as cursor if in the script exist a variable with value LIST_DOCUMENTS_QUERY.

-   Example: var retVal= "LIST_DOCUMENTS_QUERYì;
+   Example: var retVal= "LIST_DOCUMENTS_QUERY‚Äú;

 -  a document if in the script exist a variable with value SINGLE_DOCUMENT_QUERY.

-   Example: var retVal= "SINGLE_DOCUMENT_QUERYî.
+   Example: var retVal= "SINGLE_DOCUMENT_QUERY‚Äù.

    Similar techniques can be applied to the other languages.
 We leave the reader to examine the dialect related to each Big Data